googleanalytics/autotrack/README.md

 ## Usage

-To add `autotrack` to your site, you have to do two things:
+To add autotrack to your site, you have to do two things:

-1. Load the JavaScript file on your page.
+1. Load the `autotrack.js` script file on your page.
 2. Update the [tracking snippet](https://developers.google.com/analytics/devguides/collection/analyticsjs/tracking-snippet-reference) to [require](https://developers.google.com/analytics/devguides/collection/analyticsjs/using-plugins) the `autotrack` plugin.

 If your site already includes the default JavaScript tracking snippet, you can replace it with the following modified snippet (note the added `require` command as well as the additional `autotrack.js` script):